adamr7777/weatherApp-production/to_do.md

 #remove functions that are not being used from imported list in app.js
 #check height in diff mobile phones(res des)
 #rename fiveDaysForecast to 4 days <!--completed-->

+next:

+#put the author on the pic
+#get a better fortune cookie api

 !!!! check the gap between 21:00 and 00:00
 111 change the me units of all the divs to % to implement res des